Contact informationFarm Address:

 Stipend: We offer a $1000 monthly stipend plus housing which includes all utilities and wifi.
 Our program is unique in it's emphasis on systems training, weekly educational classes and the demonstration of 20 years of successful farming.
 The housing provided is in a beautiful straw bale apartment with big windows and lots of natural light and beautiful outdoor patios.
 5 vacations days and sick days as needed.
 Workers compensation insurance provided.

 Housing: The housing is in a beautiful straw bale studio apartment.
-Simple rooms with shared living space in the straw-bale studio has a full kitchen and bathroom.
+Simple rooms with shared living space in the straw-bale studio which has a full kitchen and bathroom.
 There is a lot of outdoor living space on the the two large patios and outdoor kitchen.
 All utilities and wifi are provided.

 Preferred method of Contact: email